shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M02Lab01_Data_Model.md

    * Enter **Visit** for **Display Name**

-   * Click **Create**.
+   * Click **save**.
 This will start provisioning the entity in background while you can start adding other fields.

 3. Create Scheduled Start field